Bearings Purchase Guide

-Are you unsure which bearings you should get?
-In this guide, we'll explain the most important terms and facts about bearings.
-We'll also explain which bearings are best for exactly your way of riding or skating.
+Feeling uncertain about which bearings to choose?
+In this guide, we’ll clarify the most crucial terms and key points regarding bearings.
+We’ll also discuss which bearings are optimal for your specific riding or skating style.

-A wheel needs 2 bearings to rotate on the axle.
-A bearing can significantly influence the speed and feel of your riding/skating.
+Two bearings are necessary for a wheel to rotate on the axle.
+The type of bearing can greatly affect the speed and overall sensation of your riding or skating.

-Regardless of the type of bearing you have, you should avoid sand, water, and humid conditions at any time, as this will shorten the lifespan of your bearings considerably.
-Regular cleaning and lubrication of bearings can help increase their durability and speed.
+No matter what bearing type you own, it’s important to keep away from sand, water, and damp conditions, as these will greatly decrease the longevity of your bearings.
+Regular cleaning and lubrication can prolong their durability and performance.
 See how to clean your bearings here.

 8 mm spacer